-The HLF-funded project will restore and revitalise the listed buildings on the site, and create new archives and education accommodation.
-The whole creative concept will work with the heritage of the site, bringing its historic buildings back into active use.
+The whole creative concept works with the heritage of the site, bringing its historic buildings back into active use.

-Although badly damaged in a fire, the farmhouse at the centre of the farm complex will be sympathetically restored and brought back to use as a public café with outdoor space overlooking the archaeological site.
+Badly damaged in a fire, the Grade II* farmhouse at the centre of the farm complex has been sympathetically restored and brought back to use as a public café with outdoor space overlooking the archaeological site.

 Our approach to the restoration was to reinstate the interior fabric with sound archival evidence to retain the character of a living period farmhouse that exhibits qualities of its development over time.
 In this way, we have been able to protect the significance of the building and its Grade II* listed status.